Mikey Artelle's Puppets: Special Projects

 Max Ottawa Giant Parade Puppets

-Here are the two giant puppets that I made for Max Ottawa with help from their awesome volunteers!
-Max Ottawa is a gay men's heath organization that I did some art workshops for over the summer.
-The puppets were built in July and Aug 2018 for the Pride Parade held on Sunday, August 26, 2018.
+In addition to the workshops I made three giant puppets for Max Ottawa with help from their awesome volunteers!
+The first two puppets were built in July and Aug 2018 for the Pride Parade held on Sunday, August 26, 2018.
+The third puppet was built in 2019 for that year's Pride Parade, it was a long parade dragon style puppet but instead we made it a unicorn.

-The pink puppet on the left of the photo is named Eric, after Eric Levitt, the super, terrific, awesome, coordinator of this puppet project for Max Ottawa, while the blue guy is Max!
+The pink puppet on the left is named Eric, after Eric Levitt, the super, terrific, awesome, coordinator of this puppet project for Max Ottawa, while the blue guy is Max!
 The cool dude in the bottom left corner is Lucien, one of the many volunteers who helped to build and paint the four puppet hands, and paint the blue head and neck.
 They also sculpted and painted some emoji shapes (a peach, an eggplant and some water drops).
 I sculpted the heads and made the bodies of the puppets.
 Lucien also helped to operate the blue puppet's right hand during the parade, while another volunteer, David, was on the left hand.
 The Pink puppet was operated by volunteers Steve, Joel, and Nathan as well as Eric.
-In addition, Matt Harding, Community Coordinator for Max Ottawa, played a big role in making this project happen, and he even helped to make the puppets too.
+I also have to mention Matt Harding, Community Coordinator for Max Ottawa, who played a big role in making this project happen, and he even helped to make the puppets too.
 Everyone did an amazing job!
 This was a fun project and I'm very greatful that Max Ottawa gave me this opportunity to build some giant puppets for them. :)

 Thanks for visiting my blog!